microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

     ![Screenshot of checking Microsoft Defender for Servers enabled at subscription level](./img/01.png)

-    > **NOTE: Proceed with the next step if the value you have got for _pricingTier_ is equals to _Free_.
+    > **NOTE: Proceed with the next step if the value you have got for _pricingTier_ is equal to _Free_.
 If the value was _Standard_, Microsoft Defender for Servers is already enabled and no additional action is required.**

 - Run the following command to enable Microsoft Defender for Servers in your subscription: